 Simple English definitions for legal terms

-Read a random definition: civil society
+Read a random definition: bubble

 The right of innocent passage is a rule in international law that allows foreign ships to travel through another country's territorial waters without paying a toll.
 This means that ships can pass through these waters as long as they do not cause any harm or disturbance to the country.
 The right of innocent passage is guaranteed by the United Nations Convention on the Law of the Sea, and it is important for maintaining peaceful relations between countries.